All Episodes

 His poll rating has dropped precipitously.

-The president's rating to a new low.
+The president's rating to a new low and an all-time blow in our poll.

 President Bush's approval rating at an all-time low.

-the president, whose approval ratings have plummeted again.
+The president, whose approval ratings have plummeted again.

-That's last week.
+Yeah, it's last week.

 But again, just this morning, this is Robin Roberts.